Matt-Harr/code-pop/README.md

       tzdata              2024.2
       urllib3             2.2.3
       ```
+    - Virtual Enviroment FAQs

       - to deactivate the virtual enviroment run the following command
         ```bash
         deactivate
         ```
       - if you need to add a package to the virtual enviroment simply use the following command
         ```bash
         python -m pip install <name of package>
         ```
       - then update the requirements.txt file by doing the following (while you are in the root directory of this project)
         ```bash
         python -m pip freeze > requirements.txt
         ```
       - also please update what the expected output for the python -m pip list when you add new packages

       - git ignores the virtual enviroment directory but not the requirements.txt file.
 This is because the requirements.txt will be used by all developers to ensure proper dependancies are installed.
 So be sure to push your requirements.txt file when you make changes
 2. **Download and Install PostgreSQL**
    - Download PostgreSQL from the following link:
      [PostgreSQL Downloads](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)